Glen Cove Road: History

-Glen Cove Road was once (as of 1959) part of an extended County Route 1, which reached as far south as Point Lookout and as far north as Centre Island.
+Glen Cove Road was once (as of 1959) part of an extended Nassau County Route 1, which reached as far south as Point Lookout and as far north as Centre Island.
 The current state designation for the route only includes the Clinton Road and Glen Cove Road alignment south of the North Hempstead/Oyster Bay town line, after which it becomes NY 900B and later NY 107 and CR 243.
 Route 900B had originally been NY 904 prior to the creation of the modern reference route system.
 The county route signage was removed in the mid-1970s because the county did not want to pay to replace the signs to conform to new federal standards.

 The northernmost segment of NY 107, known as the Glen Cove Arterial Highway, was constructed in the mid-1960s.
 Built as a bypass of Glen Street, it would have served as the approach for the cancelled Rye-Glen Cove Bridge – one of two proposed bridges to connect Rye, New York with Long Island, via. the Long Island Sound.

-The bridge carrying Glen Cove Road over the Long Island Expressway was named the Police Officer Michael J. Califano Memorial Bridge, in honor of a police officer who was killed nearby on the line of duty.
+The bridge carrying Glen Cove Road over the Long Island Expressway was named the Police Officer Michael J. Califano Memorial Bridge in 2011, in honor of a police officer who was killed nearby on the line of duty.